An Exterior EFT for Hawking Radiation: Exterior diagrammatics for the influence phase

 In the following, we will quote the explicit results for $\mathcal{I}_{p,n-p}(k_1, \ldots, k_n)$ resulting from grSK.
 The physical interpretation of $\mathcal{I}_{p,n-p}$ is in terms of a scattering process where $p$ ingoing modes scatter into $(n-p)$ outgoing modes.
 While the results themselves are somewhat involved, there is an especially illuminating way to summarise them which brings out their physical meaning.
 We find that our results are succinctly summarised by a diagrammatic expansion governed by the following Feynman rules.

-To obtain the influence phase, one must sum over all possible diagrams with the following Feynman rules: \begin{enumerate} \item Multiply every diagram by $i$. \item The ingoing/outgoing boundary to bulk propagators are denoted by
+To obtain the influence phase, one must sum over all possible diagrams with the following Feynman rules: \begin{enumerate} \item Multiply every diagram by $-i$. \item The ingoing/outgoing boundary-to-bulk propagators are denoted by

-Here $n_k$ denotes the Bose-Einstein factor associated with the momentum $k$. \item The retarded bulk-to-bulk propagator (normalisable at $\zeta=0$) is given by
+Here $n_k$ denotes the Bose-Einstein factor associated with the momentum $k$.
+The momentum always flows from the boundary to the bulk in the boundary-to-bulk propagators. \item The retarded bulk-to-bulk propagator (normalisable at $\zeta=0$) is given by

-The momentum always flows from the boundary to the bulk in the boundary-to-bulk propagator, whereas in the bulk-to-bulk propagator, the momentum flows from the left to the right. \item The Feynman rules for the vertices are given in table~\ref{tab:Vertices}.
-Here all the momenta are taken to be ingoing.
+In the bulk-to-bulk propagator, the momentum flows from the left to the right. \item The Feynman rules for the vertices are given in table~\ref{tab:Vertices}.
+Here all the momenta are taken to be ingoing at the vertex.
 We have also included here the vertex rules in the presence of $\phi^4$ interactions to show the explicit thermal structure of these vertices.
-For an $n$-point vertex, the temperature dependence of the vertex is given by
+For an $n$-point vertex, the temperature dependence is given by

-This is a well-known structure of vertices in real-time finite temperature diagrammatics\cite{Gelis:1997zv, Carrington:2006xj, Gelis:2019yfm}. \item The vertices are integrated over the exterior of the black brane.
+Here, $|$ denotes the set of all semi-propagators emanating from that vertex and ending in a $|$.
+Similarly, $\triangleright$ denotes the set of all semi-propagators emanating from that vertex and ending in a $\triangleright$.
+This is a well-known structure of vertices in real-time finite temperature diagrammatics\cite{vanEijck:1992mq, vanEijck:1994rw, Gelis:1997zv, Carrington:2006xj, Gelis:2019yfm}. \item The vertices are integrated over the exterior of the black brane.
 We will denote the radial exterior integral by